Bhairava Geetha: Censorship

 The film also faced censorship issues and was supposed to be released on 21 October 2018 but was postponed to 14 December 2018.
 Later, it received "A" certificate from the censor board.

 Release

 The film was released worldwide on 14 December 2018 and received mixed reviews after several postponements due to the censorship issues with the Censor Board.
 It was earlier scheduled to hit the screens in the box office race with 2.0 on 29 November 2018 but postponed to 7 December 2018.

 Critical reception

-The story is in a good tone but was criticised for its screenplay.
-The first half was appreciated, but the second was criticised for the overexposure of violence.
-The Sify gave 2 out of 5 stars, stating that the plot of the story is a shallow tale of forbidden love.
+The film was released to mixed reviews.
+Sify gave 2 out of 5 stars, stating that the plot of the story is a shallow tale of forbidden love.